Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Introduction

 \section{Introduction}

 Trust fundamentally shapes requirements engineering effectiveness when stakeholders simultaneously cooperate and compete.
-When a requirements analyst consistently protects confidential information shared by competing business units, trust accumulates gradually, enabling deeper disclosure of strategic requirements.
-When development partners deliver on interface commitments reliably, trust builds over time, facilitating more ambitious system integration.
-Conversely, when requirements are ignored or proprietary information is misused, trust erodes rapidly and sometimes irreversibly.
+Consider a requirements analyst who consistently protects confidential information shared by competing business units.
+Over time, trust accumulates gradually.
+This enables deeper disclosure of strategic requirements.
+Similarly, when development partners deliver on interface commitments reliably, trust builds over time and facilitates more ambitious system integration.

+Conversely, when requirements are ignored or proprietary information is misused, trust erodes rapidly.
+Sometimes this erosion is irreversible.
 A single violation can destroy months of relationship building.
-These asymmetric trust dynamics---where trust builds slowly but collapses quickly---present distinct challenges for information systems that support coopetitive relationships \cite{brandenburger1996co}, yet existing conceptual models lack formal mechanisms for representing trust evolution.
+These asymmetric trust dynamics present distinct challenges for information systems that support coopetitive relationships \cite{brandenburger1996co}.
+Yet existing conceptual models lack formal mechanisms for representing trust evolution.